 Listeners were invited on stage to get a firsthand look.
 Some gently touched the scroll’s edges — smooth on top, suede on bottom.
 Others bent over the relic, iPhones poised.
 A few scanned the impeccably centered lines of text, their eyes searching for familiar passages.

 Hebrew student Thomas Belcastro was euphoric.
 “It’s beautiful,” he said.
-“When I came to Multnomah, I didn’t expect I’d ever be holding a 600-year-old scroll.
+“When I came to Multnomah, I didn’t expect I’d ever see a 500-year-old scroll.
 I actually get to study it on Monday.”